heliosdrm/GRUtils.jl/docs/src/animations.md

 The first line of this example creates a movie that can be properly displayed if the code is being executed in an environment that supports such kind of content, like IJulia notebooks or other HTML contexts.
 Otherwise, it may be more convenient to save the animation in a movie file, as in the second line of the example.
 Besides `"webm"`, other supported extensions for movies are `"mp4"` and `"mov"`.

-However, storing the figures in an array maya consume a lot of memory.
-So, unless you need to keep the figures for some other reason, it is more efficient to use a function that makes and draws the figures one after another.
+However, storing the figures in an array may consume a lot of memory.
+So, unless you need to keep the figures for some other reason, it is more efficient to use a function that overwrites the previous figure after drawing it.
 For instance:

 ```julia
 function sliding_sin()